Header graphics: Explain that stuff

 5. Inner layer of glass (or stainless steel in unbreakable flasks).

-6. Supports between keep inner vacuum chamber in place.
+6. One or more supports keep inner vacuum container in place.

 7. Additional insulation reduces heat losses and cushions flask against impacts.